ccontinisio/Unity-Xbox-Controllers/README.md

 The project includes:
 * The InputManager already configured with 40 axes, 10 per each controller
-* An InputManager.cs class with everything you need to poll the 4 controllers (GetAxis, GetButton, GetButtonDown and GetButtonUp)
+* An InputManager.cs class to poll the 4 controllers (GetAxis, GetButton, GetButtonDown and GetButtonUp)
-* A JoypadMapping.cs class with mapping for buttons and axes
+* A JoypadMapping.cs class with user-friendly enums for buttons and axes
 * Platform-dependent compilation for Win, Mac and Linux
 * An InputPrefsGenerator.cs helper Editor script in case you want to generate another InputManager.asset